Genomics and Bioinformatics

 Visit their official website to find out more.

-Genomics Facility User Group Members
+Genomics Platform User Group Members

-Prof. Qasim Ayub (MUMGF/School of Science)
+Prof. Qasim Ayub (MUMGP/School of Science)

 Prof Adeline Ting Su Yien (School of Science)

-Dr. Song Beng Kah (School of Science)
+A/Prof. Song Beng Kah (School of Science)

 Dr. Lee Wai Leng (School of Science)